Hoffee-Toffee/supedb/documentation.md

 * **Side Effects:**
   * Get's the value of the `theme` cookie
-  * Link to a stylesheet of the same name
+  * Adds a link to a stylesheet of the same name
+  * e.g. a theme cookie of `'aegis'` would add a link to `'../common/themes/aegis.css'`.
 * **Return Value:**
   * None